chagasdecastro/chagasdecastro/README.md

 Hello, World!
 I'm Chayenne, but you can call me Chay 🔮

-- A biologist with interest in front-end 🌱
+- a biologist with interest in web development 🌱
+- systems analysis and development student
-- Currently learning HTML, CSS and JavaScript
+- currently learning HTML, CSS and JavaScript

 Let's be friends!